missbaah/side-bar-project/README.md

 ## Task

 The task of this project was to create the functionality for side bar JS.
-The side is supposed to show up when the toggle button is clicked and when the close btn is clicked, it disappears
+The sidebar is supposed to show up when the toggle button is clicked and when the close btn is clicked, it disappears

 ## What I learned